Denver Film Festival: 34th Denver Film Festival

 The 2011 Festival was held November 2–13, with 247 Films programmed, including a Focus on South Korean Cinema.
 Red Carpet screenings included Like Crazy, The Descendants, and The Artist.
 This was the last year the festival held screenings at the Starz Film Center on the Auraria Campus.
 The 2011 Award Winners are listed below.

 35th Denver Film Festival

 The 2012 festival was held November 1–11.
 It included a Focus on the Cinema of Argentina with 13 Argentine films in the program.
 Red Carpet events included the opening night film A Late Quartet, Dustin Hoffman's directorial debut, Quartet and the closing night film, Silver Linings Playbook.
 Special events at the festival included tributes to Dutch filmmaker Mijke de Jong, Argentine filmmaker Daniel Burman, Boulder, Colorado, filmmaker Stacey Steers, and the Colorado filmmaking collective, Milkhaus.
-Celebrity guests who were present to receive festival awards or for special presentations included, Tippi Hedren, George Romero, Andy Garcia, Vince Vaughn and Jason Ritter.
+Celebrity guests who were present to receive festival awards or for special presentations included, Tippi Hedren, George A. Romero, Andy Garcia, Vince Vaughn and Jason Ritter.
 Additional screenings were held at the Denver Pavilions off of 16th Street Mall.
 The 2012 award winners are below.